Setting a custom domain name for a site (host mapping)

 http://kb.mydomain.com if you want to use a custom domain with ScreenSteps.

-Set up your CNAME record
+Set up a CNAME record with your DNS provider

-myaccount.screenstepslive.com (replace "myaccount" with your account name).
+ext.screensteps.com.
 Your system administrator should be able to help you with this.

-Example of creating a CNAME DNS in Hover
+Example of creating a CNAME

 In the example below, readers will go to

 ext.screensteps.com which points to the ScreenSteps server where your content is hosted.